-Manasota ASALH Scholarship – To receive a scholarship from Manasota ASALH, African American students must be in their senior year in a school in Sarasota or Manatee counties, have earned a minimum of a 3.0 grade point average, and demonstrate leadership in their school and community.
+Manasota ASALH Scholarship – To receive a scholarship from Manasota ASALH, Black students must be in their senior year in a school in Sarasota or Manatee counties, have earned a minimum of a 3.0 grade point average, and demonstrate leadership in their school and community.

-Manatee Democratic Women’s Club of Florida – for Manatee County residents that are registered Democrats; contact the Financial Aid office for more details.
+Manatee Democratic Women’s Club of Florida – This organization offers educational scholarships for Manatee County residents who are registered Democrats.

-National Council of Jewish Women – Sarasota/Manatee Chapter – for non-traditional students of any gender who have returned to school after a hiatus and need financial assistance to reach their goals.
-You must be a permanent resident of Sarasota or Manatee county.
+National Council of Jewish Women – Sarasota/Manatee Chapter – The Sarasota-Manatee section of NCJW offers need-based scholarships for non-traditional students enrolled in a post-secondary academic program.
+These scholarships are for non-traditional students who have returned to school after a hiatus and need financial assistance to reach their goals.
+Eligible students must be permanent residents of Sarasota or Manatee County.

-Sarasota Chapter of ABWA (American Business Women’s Association) Impact Scholarship female residents of Sarasota or Manatee counties, going to school in Sarasota or Manatee County; if interested contact firstname.lastname@example.org.
+Sarasota Chapter of ABWA (American Business Women’s Association) The ABWA offers a $2,000 Impact Scholarship for female residents of Sarasota or Manatee counties, who are going to school in Sarasota or Manatee County.
+For more information, please contact Sunsetscholarship@outlook.com.

 Sarasota County Women Re-entry Scholarship – from Venice Branch of AAUW (American Association of University Women) – call 941-492-2440 for application information – for women re-entering college after a period of being out of school

-Sarasota Founders Garden Club – $2,500 for a rising junior or senior studying environmental issues or any natural science subject, applications due March 31, 2020.
+Sarasota Founders Garden Club – This organization offers $2,500 scholarships for rising junior or senior studying environmental issues or any natural science subject.

 William G. & Marie Selby Foundation Scholarship – The Selbys were very interested in helping local students with limited financial means pursue a higher education, with the goal of not only achieving a meaningful career, but also of helping their community.
 Today, “Selby Scholars” are undergraduate students with exceptional potential who embrace the Selby’s values of leadership and service.
 These awards are renewable, with certain requirements, for the four years the student is enrolled full-time at an accredited college or university.
 If you do not have a Student Aid Report due to immigration status, please contact Scholarships Manager, Molly Swift firstname.lastname@example.org.

 Buckfire & Buckfire, P.C.
 Disability Scholarship This scholarship was established as part of the Buckfire, P.C. law firm’s commitment to helping students with disabilities or injuries who are in need of financial assistance in order to achieve their academic goals.
 Their committee will be selecting one winner to be awarded $1,000.00.
-Applications are open to students of any age with any type of disability who are enrolled in an accredited college or university for the 2021 spring, summer, winter, or fall semester of classes.
+Applications are open to students of any age with any type of disability who are enrolled in an accredited college or university.
 There is no fee to apply.
-The deadline to file an application for the scholarship is October 1, 2021.
-If you have any questions, please e-mail me at firstname.lastname@example.org.

 - 5 Scholarships for Refugees (via Human Rights Careers)